Festival Amani: Activities

-To promote community engagement and support local talent, various activities are organized leading up to the festival:
+Various activities are organized leading up to the festival:

 Sanaa Weekends: These events, held at the Foyer Culturel de Goma, provide a platform for artistic promotion, featuring singers, dancers, musicians, acrobats, and more performing in front of audiences ranging from 3,000 to 5,000 people every Saturday.
 Over 200 musical artists and traditional/modern dancers participate, hoping to be selected to perform at the Amani Festival.

-Caravanes (street concerts): Organized with selected dancers and musicians, these caravans travel through the city's neighborhoods with selected dancers and musicians, introducing local artists to the population and raising awareness about peace and the festival.
-Artists engage with the community, spreading joy and promoting cultural values.
+Caravanes (street concerts): Organized with selected dancers and musicians, these caravans travel through the city's quartiers with selected dancers and musicians, introducing local artists to the population and raising awareness about peace and the festival.

 Young Entrepreneurs Competition: This competition focuses on business creation projects with a strong social impact for Goma.
 It is open to all youths in Goma and offers training opportunities and financial support to ten young entrepreneurs.
-Four of them receive a zero-rate loan of $1,350, a laptop, and support from the "Kivu Entrepreneurs" incubator for six months, aiming to encourage and support youth entrepreneurship.
+Four of them receive a zero-rate loan of $1,350, a laptop, and support from the "Kivu Entrepreneurs" incubator for six months, which aims to encourage and support youth entrepreneurship.

 Projets artistiques: Financed by the Amani Festival and supervised by the Foyer Culturel de Goma, provide financial support to six local musicians with six artistic projects receiving a donation of $500 each.
 Musicians from Goma, selected by the community and a jury, present their projects and receive coaching and funding for their realization.
 The progress and impact of projects launched in 2018 are continuously supervised, with success stories of supported youth shared on social media platforms and the festival's website.

 Amani FM

 Amani FM radio, which broadcasts live on the Amani festival website and on Pôle FM, a local radio station of Pole Institute, played a crucial role in connecting audiences with the essence of the festival.
-Pole Institute, a non-profit organization engaged in conflict research in the African Great Lakes region, provided a platform for Amani FM to amplify the festival's message of peace and cultural unity.
-The radio station offered a diverse array of content, including interviews, debates, and production of shows.
+Pole Institute, which is a non-profit organization engaged in conflict research in the African Great Lakes region, provided a platform for Amani FM to amplify the festival's message of peace and cultural unity.
+The radio station offered interviews, debates, and production of shows.

-Operating across four distinct broadcasts, each program encapsulated different facets of the Amani festival experience:
+It operates across four distinct broadcasts: